tjoyner/ofvioletsandlicorice/chapter1.md

 "We don't have many guests, I wanted you to choose the room: whether you prefer on the courtyard, or across from the piazza.
 It's noisier, but also brighter.
 How long do you intend to stay?"

-The stranger shrugged his shoulders, while putting his ID on the counter.
+The stranger shrugged his shoulders, putting his ID on the counter.

 "I don't know.
 I'm not sure yet... a week, let's say a week.
 Is that ok?"